How To Find & Engage Your Target Audience Online For Profit

 Google Alerts

-I have covered Google Alerts in great detail so I wont bore you with the particulars.
+I have shown you how to set up Google Alerts before, so I wont bore you with the particulars.

 But you can setup a number of alerts for your target audience and build up an inbox of alerts jam packed with places your target audience hang out online.